-Ciclovía Salinas – Contact info, resources, and history of Monterey County’s only Open Streets
+Ciclovía Salinas – Contact info, resources, and history of Monterey County’s Open Streets

 Short link to this page: http://bit.ly/CicloviaSalinas

 This page features:

 2. Resources, including—in English y en español—the local Open Streets etiquette

 3. Summary: who, what, when, where

 4. How it happens: volunteer opportunities

 5. History: photo galleries and other history, including acknowledgements